Skip to content

 You can run Ragna tests with

-pixi run -e dev-all test
+pixi run --environment all-py310 test

 Formatting & Linting